The backend uses the following technologies:

 In order to debug queries, start the backend container in dev mode.
 Then you can access silk under /api/silk.
 Silk is a live profiling and inspection tool for the Django framework.
 Silk intercepts and stores HTTP requests and database queries before presenting them in a user interface for further inspection.

-Every time we change our models we have to migrate the database.
-We use djangos migration feature to create migration files to migrate without the headaches.
+Every time we change our models, we have to migrate the database.
+We use Django migration feature to create migration files to migrate without the headaches.

 Here are the actual data types.
-If you want to figure out how a photo works or how faces are connected to persons, than this is your folder.
+If you want to figure out how a photo works or how faces are connected to persons, then this is your folder.

 Here you can find our API implemented.
-They are seperated similar to the modlds.
+They are separated, similar to the models.
 Views that expose the photos will be here in photos too.

-You have you python model and want to somehow convert that to json.
-That’s what the serializer does!
-There are two different types of serializers: Normal ones and serpy serializer.
-Serpy serilizer are faster and we sometimes need them if we need to serialize alot of data.
-The package is no longer maintained though and we are looking for a replacement or for refactoring to serialize less data at once.
+You have your python model and want to somehow convert that to JSON.
+That's what the serializer does!
+There are two different types of serializers: normal ones and serpy serializer.
+Serpy serializer is faster, and we sometimes need it if we need to serialize a lot of data.
+The package is no longer maintained, though, and we are looking for a replacement or for refactoring to serialize fewer data at once.

-We are currently in the process in splitting them up similar to how we did it in views.
+We are currently in the process of splitting them up, similar to how we did it in views.

-im2txt is a image captioning package which allows us to generate caption on demand.
-This creates sometimes useful output, but it is kind of old and there should be more recent models
+im2txt is an image captioning package which allows us to generate captions on demand.
+This sometimes creates useful output, but it is kind of old and there should be more recent models

 We use dlib and face_recognition to detect faces.
-A very cool feature would be the automatic clusterting of unknown faces, which we do not yet have.
+A very cool feature would be the automatic clustering of unknown faces, which we have not implemented yet.

 places365 generates scene classifications for a given image.
-It genereate the tags you see when you open the photo details in the UI.
+It generates the tags you see when you open the photo details in the UI.